cartant/blog/content/prefer-interfaces/index.md

 ) => void;
 ```

-_IIFEs aren't the only scenario in which inlining can occur — for example, type aliases that aren't exported will be inlined outside of the module in which they are declared — but they're used here so that inlining can be demonstrated in the TypeScript playground._
+_IIFEs aren't the only scenario in which inlining can occur.
+They're used here so that inlining can be demonstrated in the TypeScript playground._

 Inlining something that won't happen with interfaces, as interfaces are always referred to by name.
 If an interface is scoped in a similar manner, [like this](https://www.typescriptlang.org/play?#code/MYewdgzgLgBATgUwIYBMYF4YAosEoMB8MA3gFAwwCWYUCcAZksAjAErIoDCSANjwEZMA1iWygaCGgC4Y0ONQDmuGXMUBuGAF815eAigBXOGBj0DYYFErhsAByRQAFiqjywCgDQxgvAcJnsqNx8gsBC+MTapJq4eGpAA):